GazarianGorik/ReaperVoiceController/README.md

 IMPORTANT NOTE: If you change any connection settings (IP address or ports), you must change them on REAPER too.
 Like you’ve done on step 7) of [I - Setup](https://github.com/GazarianGorik/ReaperVoiceController/blob/main/README.md#i---setup).

 (5) This value defines how strict the command detection algorithm is.
 Accepted value are between 0.1 and 1 (included).
-With a too low value, some commands could be triggered even if you don't say the exact command, but with a too high value, you may have to repeat some commands if your accent is not perfect, (like mine... 🙃)
+With a too low value, some commands could be triggered even if you don't say the exact command, but with a too high value, you may have to repeat some commands if your microphone is not good enough (ex: laptop built-in mic).

 (6) You can check this box to automatically hide app (settings window) when the app starts.